 The wireless radio operator dismissed a key iceberg warning.

-Less than an hour before the Titanic hit the iceberg, another nearby ship, the Californian, radioed to say it had been stopped by dense field ice.
+The Titanic had received multiple radio reports of ice from other ships throughout the day.
+Less than an hour before it hit the iceberg, the ship Californian radioed to say it had been stopped by dense field ice.
 But as the warning didn’t begin with the prefix “MSG” (Master’s Service Gram), which would have required the captain to directly acknowledge receiving the message, the Titanic’s radio operator Jack Phillips considered the other ship’s warning non-urgent, and didn’t pass it along.

 It may have taken a fatal wrong turn.